skanaar/nomnoml/README.md

 ## SVG support

-An experimental (and not fully featured) SVG rendering mode is available as the `nomnoml.renderSvg` function.
+SVG rendering mode is available as the `nomnoml.renderSvg` function.

 ## Command Line Interface